Restaurants in Cambridge

-Situated on Regent Street is The Old Bicycle Club, named after an iconic bicycle shop – Howes Cycles – which had been open for 173 years and claimed to be the oldest bicycle shop in the country.
+Situated on Regent Street is The Old Bicycle Club.
+It is named after an iconic bicycle shop – Howes Cycles – which had been open for 173 years and claimed to be the oldest bicycle shop in the country.
 Apparently Charles Darwin even bought a bike from Howes Cycle!

-The Old Bicycle Shop has retained the ‘bicycle’ theme with saddles and handlebars designed as wall art and take a look around for different bicycle parts as ornaments!
+The Old Bicycle Shop has retained the ‘bicycle’ theme with saddles and handlebars designed as wall art.
+Take a look around for different bicycle parts as ornaments!

 Open daily for brunch lunch and dinner, I visited on a Saturday evening where there was a buzzing atmosphere.
 The Old Bicycle Shop is best described as a gastropub where people can visit for drinks and eat at the dining area behind the bar.